Bukilan/mvdb-api/README.md

 Example: &genre=Action
 ```

-#### 2. Store calculated rating in DB, will be rewrite by result of same request.
+#### 2. Store calculated rating in DB.
+If this genre rating is already exits in db, remove elder result from DB on new request.

 #### 3. Returns message that calculated started
 ```